Adriana Smith pregnancy case: Other reactions

-The Associated Press reported that the case had spurred racial equity concerns from some activists, many of whom are Black women.
+The Associated Press reported that Smith, a Black woman, had spurred racial equity concerns from some activists, many of whom are Black women.
 Monica Simpson, who heads the reproductive justice organization SisterSong and was a lead plaintiff in a lawsuit against the LIFE Act, described Smith's circumstances as problematic.
 The organization announced it would build an altar, "Trust Black Women", as a memorial to Smith.
 The organization Students for Life, which opposes abortion rights, announced its intent to fundraise $100,000 to donate to the hospital for the family's care.

 In the British newspaper The Independent, journalist Zoë Beaty wrote that Smith's case was "harrowing proof that the US is living in 'The Handmaid's Tale'", urging vigilance in the United Kingdom, where she reported increasing prosecution of illegal abortion.

 Subsequent developments

 Smith's child

-In an interview two months after the delivery, in August, Smith's mother confirmed that child was alive and said that he weighed less than 5 lb.
+In an interview two months after the delivery, in August, Smith's mother confirmed that the child was alive and said that he weighed less than 5 lb.
 They hoped that the child would leave the hospital by late September or October.
+In December, the family confirmed that the baby remained in the hospital; and the father, Adrian Harden, was granted legal custody of the child through a lawsuit against Smith, as the two were not married.
+According to his attorneys, the lawsuit was necessary to avoid the possibility that the child would be placed into foster care.